samualtnorman/hackmud-environment/README.md

    - Otherwise, [click here to download the ZIP](https://github.com/samualtnorman/hackmud-environment/archive/refs/heads/main.zip) and extract it somewhere, then `cd` to it
 4. Run `pnpm install`

+> [!IMPORTANT]
+> Do not put this template in your hackmud folder.
+This will not work.

 > [!NOTE]
 > If you get an error message that looks like this:
 > ```